-IMPLEMENTATION OF THE FINAL ACT OF THE CSCE

-Sixth Report by the Political Committee (29th November, 1977-11th May, 1978)

-REVIEW OF IMPLEMENTATION

-INTRODUCTION, SUMMARY AND RECOMMENDATION
+IMPLEMENTATION OF THE FINAL ACT OF THE CSCE Sixth Report by the Political Committee (29th November, 1977-71978) REVIEW OF IMPLEMENTATION INTRODUCTION, SUMMARY AND RECOMMENDATION

-- 1. At its meetings on 1st October, 1975 the Council agreed that a report on those aspects of the implementation of the Final Act of the CSCE which have a particular importance for the members of the Alliance could be prepared by the Political Committee.
-This should be done, in collaboration with other relevant committees, for the Council on the eve of each Ministerial Meeting, within the larger framework of the examination of East-West relations and the general problem of detente.
-This is the sixth such report and it covers the period from 29th November, 1977. - 2.
-The most important points to draw to the attention of the Council regarding developments during the period of this report, which includes the later stages of the Belgrade Main Meeting, are the following: - (i) During the last weeks of the Belgrade Main Meeting, Warsaw Pact countries continued to undertake a few additional implementation measures.
-They may have been designed to demonstrate continuing Eastern interest in the CSCE process despite the negative Eastern attitude towards new proposals and a substantive Concluding Document at Belgrade (paragraph 4). - (ii) At the same time, there have been signs, during the later stages of Belgrade and since, that Eastern countries may be trying to retreat from the more forthcoming positions taken before Belgrade in certain areas such as treatment of outstanding humanitarian cases.
-This, and the resumption of more repressive measures against human rights activists, especially in the USSR, and the tightening of Party control and internal discipline in some countries, might be in part motivated by a perceived need to counter the effects of the Final Act and the possibly unfavourable repercussions of the Belgrade Meetings (paragraph 5).
+1. At its meetings on 1st October, 1975 the Council agreed that a report on those aspects of the implementation of the Final Act of the CSCE which have a particular importance for the members of the Alliance could be prepared by the Political Committee.
+This should be done, in collaboration with other relevant committees, for the Council on the eve of each Ministerial Meeting, within the larger framework of the examination of East-West relations and the general problem of détente.
+This is the sixth such report and it covers the period from 29th November, 1977.

+2. The most important points to draw to the attention of the Council regarding developments during the period of this report, which includes the later stages of the Belgrade Main Meeting, are the following:

+- (i) During the last weeks of the Belgrade Main Meeting, Warsaw Pact countries continued to undertake a few additional implementation measures.
+They may have been designed to demonstrate continuing Eastern interest in the CSCE process despite their negative attitude towards new proposals and a substantive Concluding Document at Belgrade.
+(Paragraph 4) - (ii) At the same time, there have been signs, during the later stages of Belgrade and since, that Eastern countries may be trying to retreat from the more forthcoming positions taken before Belgrade in certain areas such as treatment of outstanding humanitarian cases.
+This, and the resumption of more repressive measures against human rights activists, especially in the USSR, and the tightening of Party control and internal discipline in some countries, could be seen as part of an effort to shore-up ideological/political defences following the disruptive effects of Belgrade (Paragraph 5).

 - (iii) Warsaw Pact countries have maintained the coherent and assertive stance towards implementation evident since early 1976.
-They have continued to press ahead with their earlier large-scale proposals of special interest to them (e.g. the Brezhnev Proposals, a Treaty on the First Non-Use of Nuclear Weapons) and put forward these and other ideas at and outside the Belgrade Meeting (paragraphs 6-7). - (iv) Warsaw Pact countries continue to emphasize the influence of bilateral relations on implementation, but have attempted to build up a record of implementation in all parts of the Final Act, largely at the pace prevalent since early 1977 (paragraph 8): - the Soviet Union has introduced Human Contacts: two new procedural improvements, one on Soviet exit visas and the other on travel by foreigners in the USSR.
+They have continued to press ahead with their earlier large-scale proposals of special interest to them (e.g. the Brezhnev Proposals, a Treaty on the First Non-Use of Nuclear Weapons) and put forward these and other ideas at and outside the Belgrade Meeting (Paragraph 6-7). - (iv) Warsaw Pact countries have continued to attempt to build up a record of implementation in all parts of the Final Act, largely at the pace prevalent since early 1977% (Paragraph 8): - Human Contacts: the Soviet Union has introduced two new procedural improvements, one on Sovoet exit visas and the other on travel by foreigners in the USSR.
 Other Eastern countries have taken a few small steps in family meetings and travel.
-On the negative side, five Warsaw Pact countries have, to varying degrees, shown less willingness to settle outstanding family reunification cases than they did during the year preceding the Belgrade Meeting, though high-level visits continue to achieve some successes.
+On the negative side, five Warsaw Pact countries have, to varying degrees, shown less willingness to settle outstanding family reunification cases than they did during the year preceding the Belgrade Meeting, though high level visits continue to achieve some successes.
 Hungarian performance continues to improve.
-For the moment, the general picture remains one of limited improvements in certain areas since Helsinki (paragraph 9). - Information: apart from in Hungary, there has still been little real improvement since Helsinki in the dissemination of and public access to Western printed, broadcast and filmed information.
-Additional titles of Western publications have been seen on sale at two Intourist hotels in In the two instances where a few Western newspapers were put on limited sale in early 1977, Bulgaria has rescinded the measure and Czechoslovakia has cut-back on supplies Bulgaria also briefly resumed available. jamming of VOA late in 1977.
-Working conditions for journalists seem to have marginally improved in some countries following the deterioration in 1977 which resulted from Eastern sensitivities to Western coverage of human rights activities (paragraph 10).
+For the moment, the general picture remains one of limited improvements in certain areas since Helsinki (Paragraph 9); - Information: apart from in Hungary, there has still been little real improvement since Helsinki in the dissemination of and public access to Western printed, broadcast and filmed information.
+In the two instances where a few Western newspapers were put on limited sale in early 1977, Bulgaria has rescinded the measure and Czechoslovakia has cut-back on supplies available.

+Bulgaria also briefly resumed jamming of VOA late in 1977.
+Working conditions for journalists have improved in some countries following the deterioration in 1977 as a result of Eastern sensitivities to Western coverage of human rights activities (Paragraph 10).